Immune Globulin

 What is immune globulin?

 Immune globulin (Ig) provides immediate, short-term protection against hepatitis A and measles infections.
-Ig contains antibodies taken from donated human blood.
-Antibodies are proteins that a person's immune system makes to fight germs, such as viruses or bacteria.
-Ig is approved by Health Canada.
+Ig contains antibodies taken from human blood.
+Antibodies are proteins your immune system makes to fight germs, such as viruses or bacteria.
+Health Canada has approved Ig.

 Is immune globulin safe?

 Yes.
 Ig is prepared from donated human blood that has been tested to ensure its safety.
 All blood donors are screened for exposure to viruses such as HIV and hepatitis.
-Each blood donation is also tested for the presence of blood-borne viruses before being used to make Ig.
-A number of chemical and physical steps are included when preparing Ig to inactivate and remove viruses and bacteria that can cause disease.
-The final preparation of Ig undergoes more testing to ensure that there are no known infectious viruses present.
+Each blood donation is also tested for blood-borne viruses before being used to make Ig.
+Several steps are included when preparing Ig to inactivate and remove viruses and bacteria that can cause disease.
+The final preparation of Ig undergoes more testing to ensure no known infectious viruses are present.

 There is an extremely small risk that some blood-borne infections could be passed on through the use of Ig.
 However, since blood screening and testing began, there have been no reports of blood-borne infections such as HIV, hepatitis B or hepatitis C in people who received Ig.